In Him Ministries:

 We are justified by faith in Jesus Christ alone.

-Romans 3:21-22, “But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it — 22 the righteousness of God through faith in Jesus Christ for all who believe.
-For there is no distinction:”
+Romans 3:21-22, “But now, apart from the law, the righteousness of God has been revealed, as attested by the Law and the Prophets.
+And this righteousness from God comes through faith in Jesus Christ to all who believe.
+There is no distinction,”

 We have all sinned and deserve death.